Version info

 Virtualization / BlueOnyx in a VPS?

 Generally BlueOnyx works fine in a VPS.
-If your virtualization solution allows you to install the guest OS from a CD, pick the CD-Version of BlueOnyx 5210R, 5209R, 5208R or 5207R and install the VPS from the CD.
+If your virtualization solution allows you to install the guest OS from a CD, pick the CD-Version of BlueOnyx 5212R, 5211R or 5210R and install the VPS from the ISO image.

-For OpenVZ 7 based virtualization (Aventurin{e}, Virtuozzo or Proxmox) we offer pre-created OS template caches for all supported BlueOnyx versions for download.
+For OpenVZ 7 based virtualization (Aventurin{e}, Virtuozzo or Proxmox) we offer pre-created OS template caches for BlueOnyx 5210R.
+However, due to architectural reasons BlueOnyx 5210R is the only BlueOnyx version that can run on OpenVZ 7, as newer BlueOnyx versions require a more modern kernel.

-If your virtualization solution isn't OpenVZ based and doesn't allow you to install the guest OS from a CD either, then install CentOS7 via supported means and then install BlueOnyx 5209R with the help of these instructions and the instructions for BlueOnyx 5210R installs are here.
+If your virtualization solution isn't Incus or OpenVZ based and doesn't allow you to install the guest OS from a CD either?
+Then install a supported base OS (AlmaLinux, RockyLinux or RHEL) via supported means and then install BlueOnyx with the instructions matching the version of BlueOnyx you want to install.

 We hope this answers your questions, but feel free to ask on the BlueOnyx mailing list for more advice or suggestions.